 Identifying signs of stress and spotting mental health red flags in students can be challenging, even in traditional face-to-face classroom settings.
 Monitoring the warning signs over remote learning can be even more difficult.

 It’s important for educators to stay attuned to their students’ needs and experiences and help them be aware of any mental health challenges that may arise, whether everyone is in the classroom together or not.
-Effective online tools e distance learning best practices can also play a valuable role in helping educators keep an eye on students’ social and emotional health.
+Effective online tools and distance learning best practices can also play a valuable role in helping educators keep an eye on students’ social and emotional health.

 The challenges of distance learning have been well-documented but online learning appears to be here to stay in one form or another.
 And while there are difficulties with remote learning, there are many benefits to it.